The letters to the seven churches share a similar structure. They each feature:

 "I know your works, and where you dwell, where Satan's throne is.
 And you hold fast to My name, and did not deny My faith even in the days in which Antipas was My faithful martyr, who was killed among you, where Satan dwells.

 b.
-And where you dwell, where Satan’s throne is: What does it mean that they lived where Satan’s throne is?
-In many ways, Pergamos was a stronghold of Satanic power.
+And where you dwell, where Satan's throne is: In many ways, Pergamos was a stronghold of Satanic power.

 c.
-And you hold fast to My name: Despite the fact they live in such a difficult city, the Christians of Pergamos hold fast to their faith in Jesus (hold fast to My name . . . did not deny My faith).
+And you hold fast to My name: Despite the fact they lived in such a difficult city, the Christians of Pergamos held fast to their faith in Jesus (hold fast to My name . . . did not deny My faith).

 ii.
 Antipas lived where Satan's throne was.
 Yet he stood against the attacks and the evil around him.
 He fulfilled the meaning of his name, because Antipas means "Against All."